-With all the shiny new small bars opening around Perth, or the old bars getting renovated to keep up with the times, sometimes you crave an authentic experience of yesteryear.
+With all the shiny new small bars opening around Perth (which we love), or the old bars getting renovated to keep up with the times, sometimes you crave an authentic experience of yesteryear…

 Like a pint that’s less than $10.
 Or a bar mat perennially soaked in beer.
-Perhaps a carpet that still hasn’t quite shaken that smell of cigarette smoke even after all these years… Perth’s old school pub scene is still going strong, you’ve just gotta hunt around a little.
-And if you’re in the mood for an honest pint and schnitty here’s a few options to whet your whistle and maybe hear a couple of yarns or two from the regulars while you’re at it.
+Perhaps a carpet that still hasn’t quite shaken that smell of cigarette smoke even after all these years… Perth’s old school pub scene is still going strong, and if you’re in the mood for an honest pint and schnitty here’s a few options to whet your whistle and maybe hear a couple of yarns or two from the regulars while you’re at it.

 The Civic Hotel